 In our example, we used impressions and Click Through Rate (CTR) to do this.
 Impressions are how many times the advert was shown to people online.
-It shows reach.
+That’s reach.
 And Click Through Rate is how many people clicked on the advert.
-It shows engagement.
+That’s engagement.

 Which measures you use depends on your objectives.